Gar-Gar23/d-dbot/README.md

-# D&D Botgit a
+# D&D Bot
-    This is the added line.
-    soon i will have a bot

-Using discord.js

-we  can build a self driving D&D bot
+Using discord.js, we  can build a self driving D&D bot

 Using the 5e D&D rule sets from wizards of the coast and some home brew material we can creat a bot to serve our table top needs over discord, all started cause i wanted to learn code and i already know the 5th edition Players hand book by near memory. as a base line project this will be just a simple dice roller containing the standard set of 6 different die, with special rolls for percents and spell attacts

-the master goal for this would be to have a small self ran module.

 ## Requirements